The Workout Batman Deserves (and the one he needs right now)

 Which is basically the same thing.

 Anyway, Men’s Fitness asked me to look over Batman’s workout and critique it.
 Yes, the real Batman’s workout.
-Which makes me his trainer.
+Which makes me Batman’s trainer.
 More than anyone else, is, at any rate.

 Here’s the deal: that year, a book called The Batman Files.
 The book is more or less a history of all things Batman, but is presented like Bruce Wayne’s scrapbook; it begins with drawings by young Bruce and continues through his war on crime.
 It’s filled with newspaper clippings, crime scene photos, schematics, and Batman’s notes—including those on his workouts.

-That having been said, the workouts were written by someone who doesn’t really understand physiology as it applies to training, and thinks that having an iron will is enough to become super human.
+But the workouts were written by someone who doesn’t really understand physiology as it applies to training, and thinks that having an iron will is enough to become superhuman.

 Here’s a look at the workout:

 As you can imagine, I pretty much tore the program apart.
 Both Batman and good programming are too near and dear to my heart not to.
-The entire program s ridiculous: on his “off” days he’s running 20 miles at an elite level.
+The entire program s ridiculous: on his “off” days Batman begins the morning running 20 miles at an elite level.

 Certainly, I don’t think it’s possible for a mortal man—even one who has all the money and steroids in the world—to follow that program.
-Secondly, the entire thing is basically moot, because this type of training just doesn’t leave him any time for actual crime fighting.
+Secondly, the entire thing is moot, because this type of training just doesn’t leave him any time for actual crime-fighting.
+Not to mention the martial arts training and other skills he has to work on.

 And if you saw that movie, you should be very well aware that there’s no way Bruce Wayne could follow this program.

-You can read the review on MF, but here are the bullet points:
+You can read the review on Men’s Fitness, but here are the bullet points:

 The main thrust is that he’s just too good at too many things.
 It’s too many elite levels of skill.
-If you happen to fall into the highest one percent of one percent of the population, you can be good at just about everything and great at a few things.
-But you can’t be world class at everything.
+If you happen to fall into the highest .01% of the population, you can be good at just about everything and great at a few things.
+But you can’t be world-class at everything.
 It’s not possible.

 Once you bring in a third quality, things don’t just get additively harder, they become exponentially so.